 Port wine stains or vascular malformations

-These birthmarks are large pink or red marks, which are caused by dilated capillaries.
+These birthmarks are large pink or red marks caused by tiny blood vessels that have expanded.
 They’re present from birth.
 Both boys and girls get them.

-Some vascular malformations fade after vascular laser treatment.
+Some port wine stains fade after vascular laser treatment.
 Laser treatment can’t completely remove these birthmarks, but it can usually lighten them a lot.
 Specialists recommend that treatment starts early in life.
 It’s best if it’s completed well before children start school, where they might be teased and feel embarrassed if they have these birthmarks.

-If your child is born with a vascular malformation, ask your doctor to refer you to a paediatric dermatologist who treats these conditions.
+If your child is born with a port wine stain, ask your doctor to refer you to a paediatric dermatologist who treats these conditions.

 Salmon patches or stork marks